evcc-io/evcc/README.md

 ### Flexible Energy Tariffs

-EVCC also supports flexible energy tariffs as offered by [Awattar](https://www.awattar.de) or [Tibber](https://tibber.com).
+Evcc supports flexible energy tariffs as offered by [Awattar](https://www.awattar.de) or [Tibber](https://tibber.com).
 Configuration allows to define a "cheap" rate at which charging from grid is enabled at highest possible rate even when not enough PV power is locally available:

 ```yaml
 tariffs: